Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: -pruned -CBS

 The Hamming results rely on monotonicity of the mismatch counter (Lemma~\ref{lem:ham-monotone}), which does not hold for the Levenshtein distance.
-Instead, we establish \customlink{soundness}{soundness} via Ukkonen's criterion~\citep{ukkonen} on the banded Wagner-Fischer~\citep{wagnerfischer1974} DP.
+Instead, we establish \customlink{soundness}{soundness} via \citeauthor{ukkonen}'s criterion on the banded \citeauthor{wagnerfischer1974} dynamic program.
 First, we show that the band has width at most $2\varepsilon+1$.

 \begin{lemma}[Band restriction] Fix a row $i$.
 If $|j-i|>\varepsilon$, then $\dptab[i,j]>\varepsilon$.
 Therefore, any column with $\dptab[i,j]\le\varepsilon$ must lie in $[j_{\min}(i),\,j_{\max}(i)]$, whose width is at most $2\varepsilon+1$. \end{lemma}